psmitt/UTFool/README.md

 # The UTFool Programming Language

-UTFool /pron. as <span style="background: linear-gradient(to bottom right, transparent 50%, black 50%, black 50%, transparent 50%)">b</span>eautiful/
+UTFool /pron. as <span style="background: linear-gradient(to bottom left, transparent, transparent 48%, black 48%, black 52%, transparent 52%, transparent)">b</span>eautiful/ is a Unicode-based object-oriented
-is a Unicode-based object-oriented programming language designed for trans-compilation to any other object-oriented source (e.g. Java, JavaScript or Python).
+programming language designed for trans-compilation to any other object-oriented source (e.g. Java, JavaScript or Python).

 UTFool is highly flexible on the lexical level.
 _Keywords_, _delimiters_ and _operators_ are replaceable